Body shape: Fat distribution

 Estrogen increases fat storage in the body, which results in more fat stored in the female body.
 Body fat percentage guidelines are higher for females, as this may serve as an energy reserve for pregnancy.
 Males generally deposit fat around waists and abdomens (producing an "apple shape").

+Transgender men and those who begin masculinizing hormone therapy see body fat redistributed within 3–6 months.
+Within 5 years, testosterone may cause gynoid fat to be significantly reduced.
+Inversely, transgender women, or those who begin feminizing hormone therapy, experience the formation of gynoid fat along with natural breast development.

 Muscles

 Testosterone helps build and maintain muscles through exercise.
-On average, men have around 10 times more testosterone than women.
-Prominent muscles of the body include the latissimus dorsi, trapezius, pectoral muscles (muscles critical for a strong erect posture) as well as biceps and triceps in the arms and quadriceps and hamstrings in the thighs.
+On average, men have around 5-20 times more testosterone than women and naturally and biologically males gain more muscle mass and size than women.
+However, women can also build muscle mass by increasing their testosterone level naturally.
+Prominent muscles of the body include the latissimus dorsi and trapezius in the back, pectoral muscles and rectus abdominis (abdomen) in the chest and stomach respectively, as well as biceps and triceps in the arms and gluteus maximus, quadriceps and hamstrings in the thighs.

 Breasts

-Females have enlarged breasts due to functional mammary glands, which develop from puberty onward due to the effects of estrogen.
+Females have breasts due to functional mammary glands, which develop in puberty from the influence of various hormones such as thyroxine, cortisol, progesterone, estrogen, insulin, prolactin, and human growth hormone.
 Mammary glands do not contain muscle tissue.
 The shape of female breasts is affected by age, genetic factors, and body weight.
+Women's breasts tend to grow larger after menopause, due to increase in fatty deposits caused by decreasing levels of estrogen.
+The loss of elasticity from connective tissue associated with menopause also causes sagging.

 Weight

-Being overweight or underweight causes change in the human body's shape as well as posture and walking style.
-This is measured using Body Mass Index (BMI) or waist circumference.
-Depending on the BMI, a body may be referred to as slim, overweight, or obese.
+Being overweight or underweight affects the human body's shape as well as posture and walking style.
+This is measured using Body Mass Index (BMI).
+Depending on the BMI, a body may be referred to as underweight, normal, overweight, or obese.
+A person with a BMI below 18.5 is classed as underweight, between 18.5 and 24.9 is ideal, above 24.9 is overweight and a BMI of 30 or higher is defined as obese.

-Dieting, in conjunction with exercise, may be used to bring and keep the BMI within a healthy or desired range.

-A person can calculate BMI, that is body mass index, to check that where they lie in terms of weight and height.
-A BMI between 18.5 and 24.9 is ideal.

-A person with a BMI below 18.5 is classed as underweight, above 24.9 is overweight and a BMI of 30 or higher is defined as Obese.